Dioceses of the Syriac Orthodox Church: Asia

+Honnavar Mission is a Christian organization based in Honnavar, Karnataka, India, It is an Autonomus body under Syriac Orthodox Patriarchate of Antioch and All the East, established in 1917 by Fr.
+George Pinto.
+Initially called "The Order of St. Antony," it was later registered as St. Antony's Educational Society.
+The mission serves under spiritual guidance of Anthonios Yaqu'b Metropolitan.
+The mission focuses on the spiritual, educational, and social welfare of the jacobite Christians and Konkani-speaking syrian Christian community in the regions of Mangalore, Brahmavar, Byndoor and Honnavar.
+It started by establishing schools, orphanages, and hospitals, and later expanded its efforts to serve the growing population of Jacobite Syrian Christians migrating from Kerala to Karnataka.

+Under the spiritual leadership of the Patriarch of Antioch and All the East, the mission's ecclesiastical identity was solidified with Fr.
+Pinto's ordination as Cor Episcopo.
+The mission played a crucial role in the community’s educational and spiritual development, with significant contributions from leaders like Fr.
+M.P.
+George, Very Rev. George Pinto Cor Episcopa and Very Rev C M George Cor-Episcopa.

+Today, the mission continues to remains focused on providing education, cultural, and spiritual upliftment to the Jacobite Syrian Christian community in Karnataka.
+The mission is also involved in preserving its heritage and expanding its influence through various social and educational initiatives.

 Americas

 By the end of the 19th century, several communities of Eastern Christians emerged in the United States, as a result of emigration from various regions of the Near East.
 In English language, Oriental Orthodox Christians of the West Syriac Rite were commonly known as the Jacobites, and that term was used as a denominational designation.
 In order to achieve legal incorporation under a distinctive name, Jacobite religious communities and associations had to accept the fact that the term Syrian Orthodox Church was already used by communities of the Eastern Orthodox Patriarchate of Antioch in the USA.
 Since combination of Syrian and Orthodox designations was already taken, Jacobites in the USA opted for alternative solutions, using Apostolic and Assyrian designations.
 Initial designation (Jacobite Church) was expanded into: Assyrian Jacobite Apostolic Church, and that name was used for legal incorporation of first parishes (1919).
 By the middle of the 20th century, the term Assyrian was reduced to Syrian, and later modified to Syriac.
 In 1952, Patriarchal Vicariate for the USA and Canada was created, and in 1995, it was divided in three regional vicariates, for: Eastern America, Western America, and Canada.